-Riding Instructors should be patient with people and animals alike.
+Riding instructors must be patient with people and animals alike.
 You have to do many repetitive tasks and teach the same methods regularly, so you can’t be a person who bores easily.
 Instructors should always possess kindness, empathy, and endurance.

-You can work as a riding instructor in various settings, including on ranches, at racetracks, facilities.
+You can work as a riding instructor in various settings, including on ranches, racetracks, and other facilities.
 Most places require certification to instruct.

 6. Equine Nutritionist

-If you care about equines and dietary health, becoming an equine nutritionist specializing in equine diet would be a great option.
-Nutritionists narrow down diet plans for specific horses to make sure that animal is their healthiest possible.
+If you care about equines and dietary health, becoming a nutritionist specializing in equine diet would be a great option.
+Nutritionists narrow down diet plans for specific horses to make sure that the animal is the healthiest possible.

 The beauty of being an equine nutritionist is that there are so many avenues your career can go.
-Technically, you would be a scientist in your field that extensively studies the impact of diets on horses.
-Because of your research and expertise, you can provide your knowledge to improve care.
+Technically, you would be a scientist in your field who extensively studies the impact of diets on horses.
+Due to your research and expertise, you can provide your knowledge to improve care.

 Working to improve the lives of your equine friends might be one of the most important jobs there is.
-Diet is one of the key factors in the overall success and performance of horses.
+Diet is a key factor in the overall success and performance of horses.
 All you need is to buckle down and obtain a degree.

 7. Equine Veterinary Acupuncturist

-Horses work so hard for us—we know it’s true.
-As an equine veterinary acupuncturist, you can give back—knowing the horse is better off because of your care.
+Horses work so hard for us—we know that it’s true.
+As an equine veterinary acupuncturist, you can give back and know that the horse is better off because of your care.
 Acupuncture is where small needles are inserted into the skin at particular points to create a correcting effect in the targeted area.

-Essentially, you are a caretaker that soothes aches, pains, sprains, and strains.
+Essentially, you are a caretaker who soothes aches, pains, sprains, and strains.
 You will deal with many equine patients that have varying conditions that need relief.
-Needles help to alleviate pain in specific areas from illness or injury.
+Needles help alleviate pain in specific areas from illness or injury.

 Surprisingly, acupuncture isn’t all about physical problems.
-It is also a useful tool to eliminate problems with allergies, seizures, digestive issues, and a myriad of other issues.
-Be prepared to learn a lot about an equine’s body and how acupuncture affects it.
+It is also a useful tool to eliminate problems with allergies, seizures, digestive issues, and myriad other issues.
+Be prepared to learn a great deal about an equine’s body and how acupuncture affects it.